houqp/terraform-provider-airflow/docs/resources/airflow_variable.md

 ## Import

-Content can be imported using the variable key.
+Variables can be imported using the variable key.

 ```terraform
 terraform import airflow_variable.default example